10 Things to Do Before School Starts

 - Read an inspiring teaching book.
 I would always read a great teaching book each summer, and it refreshed me, gave me so many great ideas, and got me excited for the next school year.
 Not sure what book to tackle?
 I give 5 great options here.

 - Put together a classroom management plan.
 The first week of school is SOOO important as it sets the tone for the entire year.
 If you don’t start off right, you’ll be paying the price for the rest of the year (trust me, I know.
 I’ve been there.)
 Need some help getting started?
-Check out my Back-to-School series, sign up for my FREE classroom management minicourse, or get everything you need with my Classroom Management 101 online course.
+Check out our free training Back-to-School Classroom Management Solutions or get everything you need with my Classroom Management 101 online course.

 - Prepare pacing guides for each of your classes.
 Pacing guides are an invaluable way to help you stay on schedule & make necessary adjustments throughout the year.
 I explain how to create one here.